timokoch/dumux-braindiffusion-miniapp/README.md

-This repository contains code in connection with the Gonzo dataset and the data publication "MRI Data of CSF-Tracer Evolution Over 72h in Human Brain For Data-Integrated Simulations" by Jørgen Riseth, Timo Koch, Sofie Lian, Tryggve Holck Storas, Ludmil Zikatanov, Kaja Nordengen, and Kent-Andre Mardal.
+This repository contains code in connection with the Gonzo dataset and the data publication "MRI Data of CSF-Tracer Evolution Over 72h in Human Brain For Data-Integrated Simulations" by Jørgen Riseth, Timo Koch, Sofie Lian, Tryggve Holck Storas, Ludmil Zikatanov, Lars Magnus Valnes, Kaja Nordengen, and Kent-Andre Mardal.

 Please refer to this publication for reuse of the data.
 When using the code in this repository in a scientific context or otherwise, please cite the above publication and respect